NatronGitHub/openfx-misc/README.md

 ### Color

 * ClampOFX: Clamp values to a given interval.
-* ColorCorrectOFX: Adjusts the saturation, constrast, gamma, gain and offset of an image.
+* ColorCorrectOFX: Adjusts the saturation, contrast, gamma, gain and offset of an image.
 * ColorLookupOFX: Apply a parametric lookup curve to each channel separately.
 * ColorSuppress: Remove a color/tint, or create a mask from that color.
 * EqualizeCImg: Equalize the histogram.